Easy make-ahead sprinkle (over)loaded cookies.

 Sprinkle Slice & Bake Cookies

 These sprinkle slice & bake cookies couldn’t be easier.
 The trick to perfecting them is getting the ratio of ingredients right.
 My slice ‘n’ bakes combine only 4 base ingredients: flour, sugar, egg and butter.
 No baking soda or baking powder business; we want a dense cookie with zero lift.
 2 cups of all-purpose flour will help create a firm, yet slightly tender cookie.
 Soaking up all this flour is creamed butter/sugar and just 1 egg.
 I opt for brown sugar instead of white sugar.
 Why?
 Well, there’s flavor and moisture there!
 And that’s so important in slice & bake cookies, which (as I mention above) are typically dry and bland.
 I add a little vanilla extract for flavor, as well as a touch of almond extract.
-I swear by almond extract in my sugar cookies and I really think you’ll like it too.
+I swear by almond extract in my sugar cookies (and the sprinkle variation of these shortbread cookies, too!) and I really think you’ll like it too.
 Just gives the cookies that little something extra.
 And pairs perfectly with all the vanilla and butter flavors already packed inside.
 And I haven’t even gotten to that silky white chocolate dunk yet!

 Flavors you’ll taste: